RBA-ER-Replication/NAIRU_under_anchored_expectations_2025/README.md

 - `README` is this read me file.
 - `LICENSE` contains the license agreement that covers all code in this repo (Data subfolder is covered by separate agreement).
-- `Data` subfolder contains the input data, data description and license document.
+- `Data` subfolder contains the input data, data description, license document, and some graph data.
 - `ReplicationCode` subfolder contains the eviews programs (.prg) to run generate the results in the paper and a worfile (.wf1) with the results done already.

+### Subfolder: Data/Graph_Data

+Graph data for graphs 3 and 10 is included in an xlsx file in the Graph_Data subfolder

 ### Subfolder: ReplicationCode

 To build the models and generate the results run `nairu_model_main_code.prg`.